-A. Yes.
-Morgan and Non-Morgan students are eligible to take classes during both summer school sessions.
-All non-Morgan students must apply for admission to Morgan State University using the online application.
-The application fee is $35.00.
-Applicants should note that they are “visiting” or “non-degree seeking” students who wish to enroll for the summer semester.
-Note that you must identify yourself as a "visiting" or "non-degree seeking" student in order to find the Summer Session admission option.
+A: Yes, Non-degree seeking or “visiting” students are eligible to take classes during the either of the 2015 Summer Sessions which begin May 26th and ends August 7th.
+All non-degree or visiting students must apply for admission to Morgan State University using the online application.
+Applicants must identify themselves as a "visiting" or "non-degree seeking" student in order to find the winter session option.

-Q. Can high school students take summer classes at Morgan State University?
+Q: Can high school students take summer classes at Morgan State University?

-A. Yes.
+A: Yes.
 High school students should apply for admission as a "visiting" or "non-degree seeking" student.
 As noted above, the application fee is $35.00.
 High school students may only enroll in 100-level courses.
 High school students must also submit the following material to the Office of Undergraduate Admission and Recruitment:

 a) a letter of support from their guidance counselor

 b) a letter of permission from their parent or guardian